SonNguyen177/HandyJSON/README.md

+This repository is forked from https://github.com/alibaba/HandyJSON because original repository has been abandoned.
+I will continue maintain this project.
+But Im not iOS master, so I hope have help of everyone.
+Many thanks to all.

+I don't know Chinese, so please using English for Issues and Pull request.
+Thanks ^^.

 # HandyJSON

 HandyJSON is a framework written in Swift which to make converting model objects( **pure classes/structs** ) to and from JSON easy on iOS.